THU—May 14—6:30-7:30 PM

 The firm’s contemporary portfolio builds on a legacy of working with light, context, and nature, extending Scandinavian design to impact livable and sustainable places and communities.
 Across scales, the practice seeks to create architecture and urban environments where beauty emerges through performance, social value, and environmental responsibility.
 Daniel leads multidisciplinary teams to translate these principles into projects that shape meaningful everyday experiences.
 Notable mixed-use, civic, and institutional developments across North America include Harvard’s Enterprise Research Campus, Raleigh City Hall, Visa Global Headquarters at Mission Rock in San Francisco, and Toronto’s 520-acre Downsview Framework Plan.

-Ingalill Wahlroos-Ritter, FAIA NCARB is a practicing architect, educator, and façade consultant bridging material experimentation with social design.
+Ingalill Wahlroos-Ritter, FAIA, is a practicing architect, educator, and façade consultant bridging material experimentation with social design.
 As a Swedish-speaking Finn, she draws on Nordic principles of equity, collaboration, and craft traditions in glass and timber to create spaces that support resilience and delight.
-Notable projects include the renovation of the Los Angeles Mission, a 156,000 sf, 300-bed facility serving unhoused individuals as part of California’s alternatives-to-incarceration programs, and experimental glass applications as Project Architect of the Corning Museum of Glass with Smith-Miller Hawkinson Architects, which established her reputation for material-driven research and innovation.
+Notable projects include the renovation of the Los Angeles Mission – a 300-bed facility serving unhoused individuals, designed by her firm W-ROAD – façade consultant for the Portland Aerial Tramway and for Bloom with DoSu Architects, and Project Architect for the Corning Museum of Glass with Smith-Miller+Hawkinson Architects.
+These projects established her reputation for material-driven research and innovation.

-Ingalill has forged barrier-breaking educational pathways that support her vision of free education for all, serving as Dean of Woodbury School of Architecture (2016–2021) and teaching at Yale, Cornell, SCI-Arc, and the Bartlett (UCL).
-She is a Professor at East Los Angeles College, part of the largest community college district in the U.S., where her Nordic-inspired values guide her teaching.
+Ingalill has forged barrier-breaking educational pathways that support her vision of free education for all.
+She served as Dean of Woodbury School of Architecture (2016–2021) and has taught at Yale, Cornell, SCI-Arc, and the Bartlett (UCL) over a twenty-seven-year teaching career.
+She is currently Professor at East Los Angeles College.

 MODERATOR